When does Harrogate Christmas

 paid parking on street and in the multi-storey car parks in the area, and free

-parking for up to three hours in the disc zones.
+parking for up to three hours in the disc zones (always check the signs!)
 You can pick up a free disc

 from Harrogate Tourist Information Centre and many of the local shops.

 What about disabled parking?

 holders are entitled to park free in on-street and multi-storey parking bays in